 How to buy hiking boots that fit your wide feet

-Your first concern as a hiker should be finding hiking boots or hiking shoes that fit.
+Your first concern as a hiker should be finding hiking boots that fit.
 If you've got wider feet (like me), you need to be extra careful.
 You don't want to buy boots that cramp your toes or pinch your feet after a few hours of hiking or backpacking!
 (Been there, done that.)
 Here's my guide to finding your best size and fit.

 For the best fit, make sure to try on hiking boots/shoes late in the day (as your feet swell as the day goes on).
-You can sometimes get width right by sizing up a full size, but you're better off targeting brands that run wide (e.g. Merrell), have wide toe boxes (Keen, Altra), or are available in wide sizes (e.g. Oboz, Salomon, etc.).
+You can sometimes get width right by sizing up a full size, but you're better off targeting brands that run wide (e.g. Merrell), have wide toe boxes (KEEN, Altra), or are available in wide sizes (e.g. Oboz, Salomon, etc.).
 The list above should be a great place to start your search for wide hiking boots or shoes.

 Are you ready to buy your next pair?
 If this post helped you make you decision, please consider buying them through the affiliate links above.
 Hiking Feet may receive a small commission (at no cost to you).
 These commissions fund this site (and compensate me for the hundreds of unpaid hours I spent creating free content to help you buy the right hiking boots or shoes).
 If this site hooked you up, please consider hooking me up, too.
 Thanks, I appreciate it!